DerekSetter/diemPy/README.md

 ## Installation

-To install `diem`, first set up a new conda environment:
+To install `diem`, first download or clone the repository.

+Then, set up a new conda environment:

 ```sh
 conda create -n diem python=3.11
 conda activate diem
 ```

 install `diem` using pip.
-From within your conda environment, and in the diem directory (where the pyproect.toml file is located) and run :
+From within your conda environment and in the diem directory (where the pyproect.toml file is located) run :

 ```sh